-Business majors are encouraged to develop a strong portfolio of knowledge, skills, and experiences that position them for success in college and in their careers.
-A wide array of opportunities are available that enable students to gain career related experience, develop leadership skills, and acquire professional competencies.
+WCBA students are encouraged to develop a strong portfolio of knowledge, skills, and experiences that positions them for success in college and in their careers.
+A wide array of opportunities are available which enable students to gain career related experience, develop leadership skills, and acquire professional competencies.

-WCBA students gain career-related work experience through internships and cooperative education experiences.
-These experiences provide students with professional level experience related to their chosen major.
-In addition to gaining valuable experience, students can earn academic credit for up to two different internships.
-Internships for which students earn academic credit must be paid.
+WCBA students gain career-related work experience through internships experiences.
+These experiences provide students with professional level experiences related to their chosen major.
+In addition to gaining valuable experience, students can earn academic credit for the internship.
 Internships can be part-time or full-time, either fall, spring, or summer, and can be located anywhere in the world.
-The WCBA Center for Career Management offers assistance to both students and employers interested in participating in the Internship and Cooperative Education Program.
-Internships are offered in accounting, advertising/public relations, finance, management, marketing, sales, international trade, entrepreneurship, and nonprofit leadership.
+The WCBA Center for Career Management aids both students and employers interested in participating in the Internship Program.
+Internships are offered in all WCBA majors.

 Student Leadership Opportunities